pulumi/docs/content/partner/aws.md

       description: Manage cloud infrastructure with dashboards that provide visibility into your infrastructure and any changes, [role-based access controls](/docs/pulumi-cloud/admin/organizations/#organization-roles), and [Policy as Code](/docs/iac/packages-and-automation/crossguard/) enforcement across your organization.
       image: service
       points:
-        - header: Secrets management made easy
+        - header: Converse about your infrastructure
-          body: Pulumi provides you with any easy way to ensure secrets are kept safe during the entire software development lifecycle.
-You can have Pulumi manage your [secrets](/docs/iac/concepts/secrets/) for you or bring your own secrets management provider.
+          body: [Pulumi Copilot](/product/copilot/) makes discovering cost savings, running compliance checks, and debugging deployments across your Kubernetes resources as easy as typing a question.
-        - header: Keep your workflows secure
+        - header: Enforce compliance
           body: Enable [Policy as Code](/docs/iac/packages-and-automation/crossguard/) within your organization so that you can define guardrails for your infrastructure, ensuring engineers are following best practices and putting security first.
 This helps you prevent mistakes before they occur and respond rapidly to any incidents.
         - header: Clear visibility across AWS resources
-          body: The Pulumi Service gives you full visibility into your cloud infrastructure’s current and past states.
+          body: Ask any questions about your AWS infrastructure.
+Pulumi Insights helps you find that needle in the haystack – locating a single resource across regions and accounts.
 See every resource running in each stack with deep links to the AWS Console, actions performed by team members, Git-like diffs for infrastructure changes, and much more.

 customers:
     - name: Snowflake